André Bazin: Film criticism

 The concentration on objective reality, deep focus, and lack of montage are linked to Bazin's belief that the interpretation of a film or scene should be left to the spectator.
 This placed him in opposition to film theory of the 1920s and 1930s, which emphasized how the cinema could manipulate reality.

 According to Dudley Andrew, Roman Catholicism and Personalism are two strong influences on Bazin's outlook of cinema.
-Victor Bruno pins that these influences—especially Roman Catholicism—are the wellspring from which flows the essence of Bazin's understanding of "realism," which, according to him, is more closely linked with metaphysical realism than with corporeality (also called realism by certain scholars).
+Victor Bruno says that these influences—especially Roman Catholicism—are the wellspring from which flows the essence of Bazin's understanding of "realism," which, according to him, is more closely linked with metaphysical realism than with corporeality (also called realism by certain scholars).

 Another academic, Tom Gunning, identifies yet a third influence on André Bazin: Hegelianism.
 According to Gunning, Bazin's preference for the long take is akin to Hegel's understanding of the unfolding of history in time.
 This idea has been dismissed by certain authors, since Bazin privileged the long take as a means of liberty and Hegel understood that the unfolding of history would conclude in a perfectly systematized paradigm.

 At any rate, Bazin's personalism led him to believe that a film should represent a director's personal vision.
 This idea had a pivotal importance in the development of the auteur theory, the manifesto for which François Truffaut's article "A Certain Tendency of the French Cinema" was published by his mentor Bazin in Cahiers in 1954.
 Bazin also championed directors like Howard Hawks, William Wyler and John Ford.

+Jean Renoir famously wrote, looking back in retrospect, that he viewed Bazin as the one who "gave the patent or royalty to the cinema just as the poets of the past had crowned their kings".